Skip to main content

 5. Galileo AI

-Best for: Designers who want high-fidelity UI mockups in seconds
+Best for: Designers who want high-fidelity UI mockups in seconds, then refine in Figma

 Fit: Best for solo designers, founders, and PMs without a designer.
-Strong starting point for design work that will be refined in Figma.
+The Figma plugin workflow means you stay in your existing tool, which removes friction.
+Strong starting point for design work that will be refined using your actual components.

 6. Uizard